PragyanSubedi/PragyanSubedi/README.md

-# Hi there, I'm Pragyan, an NLP Engineer! 👋
+# Hi there, I'm Pragyan! 👋

 I'm currently specializing as a data scientist in Natural Language Processing using Deep Learning.